Tutorial

 AdEx neuron

-This model is implemented in the AdEx neuron model.
-The AdEx model can reproduce several different firing patterns observed in real neurons under direct current injections in the soma (AdEx firing patterns, Adaptive exponential integrate-and-fire model as an effective description of neuronal activity).
+The AdEx model can reproduce several firing patterns observed in real neurons under direct current injections in the soma (AdEx firing patterns, Adaptive exponential integrate-and-fire model as an effective description of neuronal activity).
+The model has two equations and two variables, one for the membrane and one for the adaptive current:

 using DataFrames